kauai-ian/minimessageboard/README.md

-Members only with express.js, node, React, Mongodb and authentication with cookies.
+Members only with express.js, node, React, Mongodb and authentication with cookies using Passport.js.

-Not working.

-Current phase:
-1. 404 error on signup - a mismatch between the front end and backend somewhere tbd.